Frequently Asked Questions about our Online Classes

 A: Mom and Dad - you're not chauffeuring on a Saturday morning!

 Q: When will classes transition back in person?

 Q: What are some other perks of the online classes as opposed to in person?

 A: You can be anywhere in the US - and even the world - and take our classes.
 There's no commute!
 You have ample individual attention with the focus on self-tape auditions, which are becoming more commonplace in our current environment and even in the post-Covid world.
-And you get a tape of the class to track your progress.
+And you have the option of taping your scenes in class to track your progress.

-Q: Will you still offer online classes, even when classes return to the studio?
+Q: Will you still offer online classes, even when classes return to in-person?

 A: We are strongly leaning towards "yes" as we've discovered many benefits with these online classes!